 Shot of all samples in triplicates.

-Replace the cover lid on the vessels [1] and allow the samples to react with the acids for 2 to 3 minutes [2].
+Place the cover lids on the reaction vessels [1] and allow the samples to react with the acids for 2 to 3 minutes [2].

-Talent places the cover lids back on the vessels.
+Talent places the cover lids back on the reaction vessels.

 Shot of the food samples reacting with the acids.

-Next, screw the thread cover on the vessel to tighten the cover lids [1].
+Next, screw the thread cover on the reaction vessel to tighten the cover lids [1].

-Talent screws the thread cover on the vessel to tighten the cover lids.
+Talent screws the thread cover on the reaction vessel to tighten the cover lids.

-To perform microwave-assisted wet acid digestion, distribute the closed vessels symmetrically on the microwave rack [1].
-Insert the rack into the microwave chamber on a holder [2].
-Then shut the microwave door [3].
+To perform microwave-assisted wet acid digestion, distribute the closed reaction vessels symmetrically in the microwave rack [1].
+Insert the rack into the microwave chamber and mount it on a holder [2].
+Then close the microwave door [3].

-Talent distributes the closed vessels symmetrically on a microwave rack.
+Talent distributes the closed reaction vessels symmetrically on a microwave rack.

 Shot of the rack being inserted into the microwave onto the holder.